Now Reading

 Morning: Left Bank Strolls and Cultural Insights

 Awaken to your second day in Paris and prepare for another round of extraordinary experiences.
 Begin with a sojourn to the Left Bank, traditionally the bohemian-chic heart of the city, now home to its own brand of refined luxury.
 In the charming neighborhood of Saint-Germain-des-Prés, grab a table at the legendary Café de Flore.
 Opened in the 1880s, this corner café with its green leather banquettes was once the haunt of existentialist philosophers and famous artists.
 This morning, it offers you a perfect café au lait served on a silver tray and a warm croissant fresh from the oven.
 As you watch stylish locals flip through Le Monde and chat, you’re soaking in authentic Parisian café society.
-(If you have a sweet tooth, you could instead visit Pierre Hermé nearby on Rue Bonaparte to pick up a few of his jewel-like pastries – his rose and lychee macaron, the “Ispahan,” is a tiny masterpiece to savor with your coffee.)
+(If you have a sweet tooth, you could instead visit Pierre Hermé nearby on Rue Bonaparte to pick up a few of his jewel-like pastries.
+His rose and lychee macaron, the “Ispahan,” is a tiny masterpiece to savor with your coffee.)

-With a light breakfast done, delve into the cultural treasures of the Left Bank.
+With a light breakfast done, explore the cultural treasures of the Left Bank.
 A short walk or drive away in the 7th arrondissement is the Musée Rodin, a delightful change of pace from yesterday’s grand museums.
 Housed in a graceful 18th-century mansion where sculptor Auguste Rodin once worked, this museum is an oasis of art and tranquility.
 Stroll through the manicured sculpture garden, where bronze figures like The Thinker and The Gates of Hell stand amidst rose bushes.
 Inside the elegant villa, admire Rodin’s evocative marble creations such as The Kiss, and works by his muse Camille Claudel.
 The natural light, the gentle fountains in the garden, and the intimate scale of the museum make this a deeply relaxing yet enriching experience.
-By exploring Rodin’s world, you connect with the artistic soul of Paris in a more personal way – far from the crowds of larger institutions.
+By exploring Rodin’s world, you connect with the artistic soul of Paris in a more personal way, far from the crowds of larger institutions.

-From culture to couture: as you exit the Rodin Museum, you’re not far from the golden dome of Les Invalides(Napoleon’s tomb) should you want a quick peek for historical grandeur.
-But another kind of monument awaits this afternoon – a monument of modern luxury and engineering: the Eiffel Tower.
-Before heading there, you might stop by the nearby Musée Yves Saint Laurent Paris in the designer’s former haute couture house on Avenue Marceau.
-This small museum (often overlooked by short-term visitors) showcases original sketches, iconic dresses, and even YSL’s personal studio preserved as it was.
-For any fashion enthusiast, it’s a fascinating insight into the creative process behind the glamour.
-Seeing the legendary Mondrian dress or the sumptuous embroidered jackets up close adds context to your shopping finds from the day before.
+From culture to couture: as you exit the Rodin Museum, you’re not far from the golden dome of Les Invalides (Napoleon’s tomb) should you want a quick peek for historical grandeur.
+But another kind of monument awaits this afternoon, a marvel of modern luxury and engineering: the Eiffel Tower.
+Before heading there, fashion enthusiasts should note that the nearby Musée Yves Saint Laurent Paris, set in the designer’s former haute couture house on Avenue Marceau, is closed for renovation with a reopening planned for 2027.
+In the meantime, the Palais Galliera, Paris’s dedicated fashion museum a short distance away in the 16th arrondissement, mounts superb couture exhibitions that offer the same insight into the creative process behind the glamour.
+Seeing iconic dresses and sumptuous embroidered pieces up close adds context to your shopping finds from the day before.

 Midday: Lunch in the Sky